 Check the warranty details.
 The cheaper models have a tendency to fall to pieces so preferably look for a year or more.

-Normally we take the price as a metric when deciding which is our top fitness equipment product but if you’re looking for the best vertical climber overall then it’s hard to get past the VersaClimber H/HP Consumer Model which is pricey but we think worth it if serious about fitness at home.
+Normally we take the price as a metric when deciding which is our top fitness equipment product but if you’re looking for the best vertical climber overall then it’s hard to get past the VersaClimber H/HP Consumer Model which is pricey but we think worth it if serious about your fitness at home.

-There is very little middle ground but quite a few contenders for the best value vertical climber, the Ancheer Vertical Climber is, we believe, in the best of the rest category and for some more quality (and money), the Maxi XL-1000 is the only vertical climber that has adjustable variable tension.
+There is very little middle ground but quite a few contenders for the best value vertical climber, the Ancheer Vertical Climber is, we believe, in the best of the rest category and for some more quality (and money), the Maxi XL-2000 is the only vertical climber that has adjustable variable tension.